10th Apple iPhone Anniversary and Computing Progress

 • Early Games (a kids game for Adrian).

-I started my son Adrian on the PC at age 2, sitting him on my lap and using a piece of cardboard to mask off most of the keyboard – all but the number keypad.
+I started my son Adrian on one of those PCs at age 2, sitting him on my lap and using a piece of cardboard to mask off most of the keyboard – all but the number keypad.
 Early Games started by teaching the shapes of numbers, such as how a 3 looks like an 8 with its loops open on the left.
-Today Adrian is 30 and has a two-year old of his own, and kids these days start using smartphones and tablet computers at even earlier ages.
+Today Adrian is 30 [update: 40 in 2024] and has a two-year old of his own, and kids these days start using smartphones and tablet computers at even earlier ages.
 And our elderly parents age 82 and over can use them.

-Oh by the way, my toothbrush now has an embedded microprocessor that is faster than the first PCs – much faster.
+Oh by the way, my toothbrush now has an embedded microprocessor that is faster than those first PCs – much faster.
 Amazingly, it’s nearly ten times faster than the $3.5 million IBM mainframe I described above.
 A toothbrush!
 And my iPhone today?
 It’s more than 10,000 times faster than the mainframe.
 How time flies.
-(THEIR LATEST: Philips Sonicare DiamondClean 9700 Series is Everything You Could Ever Ask of a Toothbrush)

 So what’s next for iPhone?
 Here’s a look at just the next version.
 Watch and then imagine what will come in 10 years, or 20.